morrownr/7612u/Bridged Wireless Access Point.md

 mt7612u
 ```

-Note: Links to adapters that are based on this chipset can be found at this site
+Links to adapters that are based on this chipset can be found at this site

 ```
 https://github.com/morrownr/USB-WiFi
 ```

-2021-02-24
+2021-02-25

 #### Tested Setup